openapi-generators/openapi-python-client/CONTRIBUTING.md

 ### Setting up a Dev Environment

-1. Make sure you have [Poetry](https://python-poetry.org/) installed and up to date.
+1. Make sure you have [PDM](https://pdm-project.org) installed and up to date.
-2. Make sure you have a supported Python version (e.g. 3.8) installed and accessible to Poetry (e.g. with [pyenv](https://github.com/pyenv/pyenv)).
+2. Make sure you have a supported Python version (e.g. 3.8) installed.
-3. Use `poetry install` in the project directory to create a virtual environment with the relevant dependencies.
+3. Use `pdm install` in the project directory to create a virtual environment with the relevant dependencies.
-4. Enter a `poetry shell` to make running commands easier.

 ### Writing tests